Jake-Steck/StudentPort/README.md

 6. Run the code using the [Expo](https://docs.expo.dev/more/expo-cli/) run commands

 ## LICENSE
+GPL-3.0 license

-Give a ⭐️ if this project helped you!
+### Give a ⭐️ if this project helped you!

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_